Becoming a Professional

 New Balance-sponsored professional

-To be sure, only a select few NCAA athletes are fortunate enough to go on to earn a living as professional athletes where they are sponsored by an athletic-wear company and have to sport their brand.
+To be sure, only a select few NCAA athletes are fortunate enough to go on to earn a living as professional athletes where they are sponsored by an athletic-wear business and have to sport the company's brand.
 The good news is that as of July 1, 2021, the NCAA rules that prohibited college athletes from monetizing their name, image, and likeness (NIL) have been suspended.
-This means that athletes are now permitted to supplement their athletic scholarships by capitalizing on their NIL without losing their NCAA eligibility.
+This means that athletes are permitted to supplement their athletic scholarships by capitalizing on their NIL.
 They don't have to turn pro to maximize their earning potential from their athletic prowess.
+The multiple times NCAA DI champion and record holder Katelyn Tuohy chose to maintain her amateur status and continue as a distance runner for North Carolina State University after securing a lucrative NIL contract with Adidas.

-NCAA athletes can now get paid to develop and sell their own products, sell memorabilia, promote a company's product to their large social media followings, participate in advertisements for a company's brand, make public appearances and speeches at functions sponsored by a company, be affiliated with or operate a sports camp, and more.
-Some colleges will facilitate their athletes' rights to publicity more readily than others, and that could be an important factor to consider.
+NCAA athletes are allowed to get paid to develop and sell their own products, sell memorabilia, promote a company's product to their large social media followings, participate in advertisements for a company's brand, make public appearances and speeches at functions sponsored by a company, be affiliated with or operate a sports camp, and more.
+Some colleges will facilitate NIL opportunities for their athletes more readily than others, and that could be an important factor to consider.
+Often times, NIL collectives are formed where boosters and businesses, instead of the colleges, raise money to fund NIL deals for athletes.